anacss21/anacss21/README.md

 I am Ana Carolina,
 Welcome my GitHub!
 I am new at here but very excited about that experience...

-⚡I’m currently   ...
--  JavaScript Developer Junior from Cubos Academy.
+⚡ I'm a student currently JavaScript Developer Junior from Cubos Academy and i learning

-- 🌱 I’m currently learning ...

-- HTML
-- React
-- CSS
+- HTML, React, CSS
-- Node.js
-- SQL
-- Git
+- Node.js, SQL, Git

-- 👯 I’m looking to collaborate on ..
+👯 I’m looking to collaborate on Web aplicattions and help with clean code.

-- Web aplicattions

-🤔 I’m looking for help with ...

--I want to be a better developer with clean code.

 🏫 Graduating:

 Electronic Engineering - Universty of Buenos Aires

-📫 How to reach me: ...
+📫 How to reach me:

-- linkedin: linkedin.com/in/acss2198
+linkedin.com/in/acss2198
-- email: anacss2198@gmail.com
+email: anacss2198@gmail.com

 ⭐ Some fun facts!
 I am a lover arts painting.
 I have a rollerblades 😎